 This interdisciplinary seminar provides students with an overview of key concepts and terms in gender theory.
 Students will read prominent feminist and queer theorists of gender, analyze their arguments, and learn to critique and apply them.
 We will begin with early feminist explorations of gender.
 However, we will also explore contemporary theories, including those that move our understanding of gender outside heteronormativity and beyond the binaries of male/female and masculine/feminine.
 Our constant concern is to consider what these theories mean in their specific sociohistorical contexts and to contemplate their potential implications for our own and others’ lives, not to mention culture and society at large.
 This seminar requires close reading and discussion of theoretically rigorous and critically sophisticated texts and thus requires the active participation of committed students.

 The Interdisciplinary Seminar provides cross-disciplinary training in Gender Studies across at least two scholarly fields.
 It is taught as a combined course with both graduate and advanced undergraduate students.
 In this seminar, students explore a specific topic in the study of gender and/or sexuality, reading canonical and current scholarship to reaffirm the interdisciplinary nature of the field.
 This course has a significant writing component (minimum of 20 pages).
 The Interdisciplinary Seminar is required for all undergraduate primary majors in Gender Studies who are not pursuing the research track, and will count as an elective for students in the research track.
 Topics for this course vary.
 The Directors of Undergraduate and Graduate Studies will ensure that a diverse range of interdisciplinary approaches to Gender Studies are represented in this course over any five-year period.
 Undergraduates enroll in this seminar at the 53xxx-level, which is an advanced undergraduate course with the expectation of advanced undergraduate work.
+Graduate students enroll in this seminar at the 63xxx-level.

 In collaboration with the Director of Undergraduate Studies in Gender Studies, students choose a Gender Studies faculty member who will guide them through the year-long composition of a senior thesis.
 The senior thesis is a professional piece of scholarly writing featuring original research based on the student's interdisciplinary research in their gender studies major, ideally incorporating any additional fields of study they are pursuing.
 The Gender Studies senior thesis may build upon, but cannot replicate, the work done for a senior thesis or paper in another major or course.
 This course fulfills the senior capstone project requirement for Gender Studies majors.
 It is taken in the fall semester of the senior year (3 credits) and finished in the spring semester (3 credits).